BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Results

 For ABIDE, MRI vendors, age, FIQ (Full-Scale Intelligence Quotient), gender and sample size are selected as five representative factors.
 FIQ is able to reflect the degree of brain development.
 Table \ref{tab:Leave-one-set-out-ASD} shows the generalized performance of BrainIB and phenotypic information for the 17 sites.
-As can be seen, BrainIB outperforms two SOTA deep models in mean generalization accuracy by large margins, with up to more than 2\% absolute improvements.
+As can be seen, BrainIB outperforms four SOTA deep models in mean generalization accuracy by large margins, with up to more than 2\% absolute improvements.
 Specifically, the most classifiers achieved generalization accuracy of more than 70\%, even 83.3\% for CMU.
-However, five sites demonstrates significantly reduced accuracies than the accuracy of 70\% : MAX\_MUN, OHSU, OLIN, PITT, STANFORD and TRINITY, which is consistent with the previous studies \cite{heinsfeld2018identification, huang2020identifying}.
+However, four sites demonstrates significantly reduced accuracies than the accuracy of 70\% : MAX\_MUN, OHSU, PITT and TRINITY, which are consistent with the previous studies \cite{heinsfeld2018identification, huang2020identifying}.
 These results suggest that these centers might be provided with site-specific variability and heterogeneity, which leads to the poor generalization performance.
-Therefore, BrainIB is more robust to generalization to a new different site and outperforms the baselines on classification accuracy by a large margin.
+Additionally, we also utilize sensitivity as a measure of the model's performance in addition to accuracy.
+Sensitivity, also known as true positive rate, measures the percentage of correctly identified cases among those who actually are psychiatry disorder, and reflects the model's ability to detect patients.
+BrainIB achieves better sensitivity for the most sites on both datasets, indicating that brainIB has a better ability to identify patients.
+Therefore, BrainIB is more robust to generalization to a new different site and outperforms the baselines on classification performance by a large margin.
 BrainIB is able to provide clear diagnosis boundary which allows accurate diagnosis of MDD and ASD and ignores the effects of site.